JeevithK/PokeLib/README.md

 ## Features

+- 🔍 **Search Pokémon** by name or number
-- Browse all Generation 1 Pokémon
+- 📜 Browse all Generation 1 Pokémon
-- View detailed stats, abilities, and moves
+- 📊 View detailed stats, abilities, and moves
-- See Pokémon sprites and official artwork
+- 🖼️ See Pokémon sprites and official artwork
-- Filter by type (Grass, Fire, Water, etc.)
+- 🌈 Filter by type (Grass, Fire, Water, etc.)
-- Mobile-friendly design with toggleable sidebar
+- 📱 Mobile-friendly design with toggleable sidebar
-- Cached API responses for faster loading
+- ⚡ Cached API responses for faster loading

 ## Technologies